MCP Tool Mode

 Tool Naming Convention

-Tools are automatically named using the pattern {integrationAlias}__{actionName}:
+Tools are automatically named using the pattern {toolSafeIntegrationAlias}__{actionName}.
+Hyphens and other non-identifier characters are normalized to underscores:

 IntegrationActionTool Name